marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    > 🔎 **Observation** - we use the `isReplaying` attribute of the Durable Functions context to avoid multiple log entries

 7. Build the project by making use of the predefined script in the `package.json` file via `npm run build` in a shell of your choice.
-8. If not already running, start the Azure Storage Emulator.
+8. If not already running, start the Azure Storage Emulator _Azurite_.
 9. Start the Azure Functions via `npm run start`.

    >🔎 **Observation** - You can see that the runtime is serving the new Orchestrator Function.